sagri-tokyo/autopolygons_api/README.md

 ## Insert seed data

-1. put the folder which has model prediction as shp file in data/**/.
+1. put the folder that has model prediction with every file you created in data/**/.
 2. put fude-polygon data in data/fude_polygon/.
 3. put city kml in data/data_city_polygon/ (city boundary information)